roryprimrose/roryprimrose.github.io/_posts/2011-03-10-custom-disposalscope-activity.md

 * dispose the resource on a faulted child activity
 * as always, provide adequate designer support

-The code implementation of the custom DisposalScope<T> activity handles these goals.
+The code implementation of the custom DisposalScope&lt;T&gt; activity handles these goals.

 {% highlight csharp linenos %}
 namespace Neovolve.Toolkit.Workflow.Activities